sostheim/krak8s/README.md

 * --proxy

 ### Details
-The health check service is the HTTP endpoint will probalby be `/healthz` in the not to distant future...
+The health check service HTTP endpoint will probalby be `/healthz` in the not to distant future...

 ## Deploying krak8s Example
 The following is an example of using a Kubernetes Deployment to run krak8s.